Steve Dettelbach

-Steven Michael Dettelbach (born November 29, 1965) is an American lawyer from Cleveland, Ohio, and is the current director of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+Steven Michael Dettelbach (born November 29, 1965) is an American lawyer who served as the eighth director of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) from 2022 to 2025.
 He was the United States attorney for the Northern District of Ohio for over six years during the presidency of Barack Obama, resigning in 2016.
 From 2016 to 2022, he was a partner at BakerHostetler, serving as co-leader of the firm's national White Collar Defense and Corporate Investigations team.
-In July 2022, he was appointed by President Joe Biden and confirmed by the Senate (48–46) as the director of the ATF.
+In July 2022, he was appointed by President Joe Biden and confirmed by the Senate as the director of ATF.

 Early life and education

 Dettelbach was born in Cleveland in 1965.
-He attended high school at Hawken School.
-He graduated summa cum laude from Dartmouth College in 1988.
-He then studied at Harvard Law School 1988–1991.
-While at Harvard, he graduated magna cum laude, served as notes editor for the Harvard Civil Rights–Civil Liberties Law Review and volunteered representing indigent people in the Boston area for the Harvard Defenders.
+His parents, Marcia and Tom Dettelbach, were both prominent attorneys in Cleveland's Jewish community.
+He attended high school at Hawken School, then graduated summa cum laude from Dartmouth College in 1988.
+He studied at Harvard Law School, graduating magna cum laude.
+While at Harvard, he served as notes editor for the Harvard Civil Rights–Civil Liberties Law Review and volunteered representing indigent people in the Boston area for the Harvard Defenders.

 Career

 Dettelbach began his legal career as a law clerk for Judge Stanley Sporkin of the United States District Court for the District of Columbia.

-Dettelbach joined the United States Department of Justice Civil Rights Division, Criminal section in 1992 as a trial lawyer and also served as the acting deputy chief there under Richard W. Roberts (who was later appointed a federal judge).
+Dettelbach joined the United States Department of Justice Civil Rights Division, Criminal section in 1992 as a trial lawyer and also served as the acting deputy chief there under Richard W. Roberts (who was later appointed a judge of the United States District Court for the District of Columbia by President Bill Clinton).
 Dettelbach handled several high-profile cases in the Civil Rights Division, including an involuntary servitude case involving 70 Thai garment workers in California, which came to be known as the El Monte slavery case.

 He became an assistant United States attorney in Maryland from 1997 to 2001 and was named deputy chief of the Southern Division of that office, which covers the suburbs of Washington, D.C.

 He was then detailed as counsel to Chairman Patrick Leahy of the U.S. Senate Judiciary Committee from 2001 to 2003.
 There, he worked on oversight and policy, including the enforcement provisions of the Sarbanes–Oxley Act.

 From 2003 to 2006, Dettelbach was an Assistant U.S. Attorney in Cleveland, working on the Organized Crime and Corruption Task Force.
 In that position, he prosecuted significant corruption cases, including United States v.
 Nate Gray, a series of cases involving a pay-to-play municipal corruption scheme.
 He also prosecuted US v.
 Budd, a case involving a series of beatings by guards and senior managers at a jail in Youngstown, Ohio, resulting in eight convictions on civil rights and obstruction of justice charges.

 He was a partner at BakerHostetler from 2006 to 2009 and again since 2016 where he worked on litigation and regulatory matters, as well as conducting internal investigations for clients.
 He was also appointed by Ohio Governor Ted Strickland to serve on the Ohio Ethics Commission.